Foebus abierat: Sources and influences

 As Boland remarks on the relation of classical to medieval Latin in the poem, "The old language is present, but a skin of liturgy and sorcery has been laid over it."

 Classical elements

 Foebus abierat echoes the poetry of Ovid in both language and situation, most strongly the Heroides — particularly Epistula 13 in which Laodamia addresses her bridegroom Protesilaos, who has just sailed for Troy; and Epistula 10, in which Ariadne awakes to find herself abandoned by Theseus — and the Ceyx and Alcyone episode of Metamorphoses 11.

 Christian allegory

-Although the poem makes no specific references to Christ or Church doctrine, it has nevertheless been read, as is often the case with erotic poetry of the Middle Ages, in light of the Song of Songs as an allegory of the Bride.
+Although the poem makes no specific references to Christ or Christian mysticism, it has nevertheless been read, as is often the case with erotic poetry of the Middle Ages, in light of the Song of Songs as an allegory of the Bride.
 Dronke, who believes the author of Foebus abierat was a man, suggests that the dreamlike erotic moment that ends with the lover disappearing and his bride in desolation has its origin in the Song of Songs, as does the enigma of whether the lover was even real.

-A feminist interpretation of the poem suggests that if the poet is a woman, she might have chosen secular language, particularly verbal echoes of classical antiquity, to express sexual desire in a manner that was deliberately freed of the Church's dogmatic constraints.
-M.B.
-Pranger reads the poem as "unambiguously profane in its meaning."